Breaking Down Non-QM Lending

 Angel Oak Mortgage Solutions Can Help

-There are a handful of lenders who will put together tailored packages for both high- and low-FICO individuals to help them achieve the goal of home ownership, but Angel Oak Mortgage Solutions stands out by being the #1 Non-QM lender in the nation as of 2017.
-We offer correspondent alternative mortgage lending programs to help your borrowers who may not meet general agency financing guidelines.
+There are a handful of lenders who will put together tailored packages for both high- and low-FICO individuals to help them achieve the goal of home ownership, but Angel Oak Mortgage Solutions stands out by being the #1 Non-QM lender in the nation as of 2019.
+We offer alternative mortgage lending programs to help your borrowers who may not meet general agency financing guidelines.
 With our guidance, you’ll be able to expand your product offering and grow your business with our tailored programs.
-Alternative correspondent mortgage lending programs have proven to be increasingly popular over the last few years.
-With first time home buyers being more internet-savvy than ever, they can easily compare different alternative lending products with the click of a mouse.
+Non-QM mortgage lending programs have proven to be increasingly popular over the last few years.
+With self-employed borrowers and first time home buyers being more internet-savvy than ever, they can easily compare different alternative lending products with the click of a mouse.

 Angel Oak Mortgage Solutions offers a technology platform that allows for paperless submission and the ability to track loan status with the click of a button.
 Our streamlined operations encourage quick response times, allowing for dependable communication and decision-making.